Haudenosaunee: People of the Longhouse

 What does “Haudenosaunee” mean?

 The Haudenosaunee represent a unified group of peoples under a banner of peace.
 The word “Haudenosaunee” means “people of the longhouse.”
 So, how was this nation founded?
-The video below by PBS, tells the lore behind its unification.
+The video above by PBS, tells the lore behind its unification.

 Support for this exhibition is provided by the Robert F. Schumann Foundation and by the general operating support grants from the Zoos, Botanical Gardens and Aquariums Program, administered by the New York State Office of Parks, Recreation, and Historical Preservation; the United Cultural Fund, a program of the Broome County Arts Council; the Conrad and Virginia Klee Foundation; and the New York State Council for the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.